JeremiahKaren/35percent.github.io/bermondsey-works.md

 >Mr Hughes had attempted to arrange meetings with fellow MPs and councillors to discuss the "Rotherhithe New Road regeneration project", put forward by SCCD Developments – which owns Southwark Metals.

 ![](/img/bworks.jpg)

+In January 2017, it was [announced](https://www.theguardian.com/education/2017/jan/15/southwark-free-school-london-to-close-60-pupils) that the free school would not open because of a lack of pupils.

+No viability review mechanism in the S106 agreement so what now?